mucommander/mucommander/package/readme.txt

 Known issues:
 - Some translations may not be up-to-date.
-- SMB support may not work properly on non multi-language JRE.
+- SMB support may not work properly on non-multi-language JRE.
 - 'Copy files to clipboard' not working with some applications (files are not pasted).
 - Authentication issues when using several sets of credentials (login/password) for the same server.
 - Untrusted HTTPS connections are allowed without a warning.